 This article may contain references to some of our advertising partners.
 Should you click on these links, we may be compensated.
 For more about our advertising policies, read our full disclosure statement here.

-Although my kids are no longer babies, they are still very young.
-My daughters are ages 1 and 3, and I have so many dreams for their future.
+Although my kids are no longer the babies they once were, they’re still very young.
+My daughters are ages 5 and 7, and I have so many dreams for their future.
 I study them every day and my mind explodes with possibilities.